 - Here’s an even better article by Zack, an awesome data scientist now full-timer blogger on why the stock market always goes up

 While I call this a “Game” it is really just a way for me to satisfy my individual stock picking urge.
 I have included a provision within my investment policy statement that prevents me from being overexposed to individual stock picks.
-We all know index fund investing isn’t sexy, but being too sexy will get you into trouble.
+Over 90% of my invested assets are in low-cost domestic index funds.
+While index fund investing isn’t as sexy as trading individual stocks, it’s much safer.
+Besides, being too sexy will just get you into trouble.

 If you decide to begin investing your side-hustle income, consider downloading M1Finance.
 Using my link will support my work on this website.
 See my disclosure for details.